Medical Image Analysis · Computational Imaging

 Quick profile

-• MRes Machine Learning, Imperial College London (Distinction)
+• MRes Imperial College London (Distinction)

 • BSc (Hons) Data Science, University of Sydney (University Medal)